vjones2906/Engineering_4_Notebook/README.md

 ### Reflection

 This assingment was straightforward.
 After adding all the variables from the assingment, it was a matter of finding which loop to put the pauses within.
 I used the variables to set the amount of time the pauses lasted instead of typing the values in.
+I used large portions of Afton's work in this assignment.
+Here is a link to their notebook: https://github.com/Avanhoo/Engineering_4_Notebook

 ## Data_Collection